chinapedia/wikipedia.abstract.en/Page/Hertz.md

 Applications

-Wave_frequency.gif [9]wave with varying frequency]] Wiggers_Diagram.svg is an example of a non-sinusoidal periodic phenomenon that may be analyzed in terms of frequency.
+[9]wave with varying frequency]] is an example of a non-sinusoidal periodic phenomenon that may be analyzed in terms of frequency.
 Two cycles are illustrated.]]

 Vibration